In this counseling answer:

 You will begin to crave this prayer time.
 This is your time, and it is perfectly ok if your children are crawling all over you when you practice this prayer and practice getting your mind quiet to “tune in” to Allah (swt).
 It is even ok if you “mess up” your prayer because your children are crawling all over you, and you break into a great laughter of joy.
 In fact, joy is a type of prayer in and of itself.
 So, don’t let what appears to be an obstacle to prayer; enjoy the process itself.
 Take time also to remember Allah (swt) as it will help you focus your mind and bring you to experience more good.

 Secondly, making amends with your family can be a wonderful experience.
-Yes, it will take some effort and might feel uncomfortable at first, but at the end, you will feel so much better about yourself and about life.
+Yes, it will take some effort and might feel uncomfortable at first, but in the end, you will feel so much better about yourself and about life.
 This process will also help you feel more connected to Allah (swt).
 Before you begin, think through your “divine strategy”.
 In other words, don’t just tell everyone that you are sorry for your outbursts and make promises that you don’t even know if you have the ability to keep.
 Rather, develop an action plan for your own personal development in order to increase the probability that you won’t have serious angry outbursts which can hurt others.

 This plan will include increasing your connection to Allah (swt), increasing your feelings of self-worth and self-esteem, learning assertive communication, resolving inner conflicts that are consciously and unconsciously upsetting you, and learning how to manage anger when you feel it so that you can behave proactively, rather than reactively.
-For the purpose of making amends, you do not have to have everything mapped out; only realize that if you are making a commitment to develop these skills and to heal your own self, you are not only making amends to your family, but you are making a commitment to yourself.
+For the purpose of making amends, you do not have to have everything mapped out.
+Only realize that if you are making a commitment to develop these skills and to heal your own self, you are not only making amends to your family, but you are making a commitment to yourself.
 Once you have this understanding, you can begin to make amends.

 The first step in making amends is to identify who you have hurt and what exactly you said or did that hurt those individuals.
-Sometimes, it is difficult to apologize to someone who also said or did hurtful things to you; however, in order to accomplish amends, we must separate the hurt we received from the hurt we caused.
+Sometimes, it is difficult to apologize to someone who also said or did hurtful things to you.
+However, in order to accomplish amends, we must separate the hurt we received from the hurt we caused.
 We bring the hurt that we received to Allah (swt) and ask Him (swt) to help us manage that pain while setting out to do our work of apologizing for each specific mistakes we have done.
 Over time, we will learn how to be healed from the hurt that others have caused us, especially when we learn assertive communication.
-So, do not worry; there are a kind and gentle way to stop people we love and who love us hurting us.
+So, do not worry; there is a kind and gentle way to stop people we love and who love us hurting us.

 For now, the focus is on making amends, and we understand now how to apologize.
 That is the first part of amends.
 After the apology is made, we want to build trust with the individual that we hurt or wronged.
 We do this by being very honest with them.
 Let the person know where you are in your progress.
 Let the person know your intention of learning anger management skills and self-improvement, and that you have a goal of being able to participate in a healthy and loving relationship with them.
 Let them know that you have just begun this journey and ask for their patients as you make your effort to learn these skills.